 Wartime Medical Education and Disruptions to Physician Labor Supply: Impacts on Physician Quality, the Health Transition, and Innovation (with Christian Møller Dahl, Melissa A. Thomasson, and Anthony Wray)

-Instructor for Statistics, University of Southern Denmark, Fall 2024, Spring 2025
+Instructor for Statistics, University of Southern Denmark, 2024-2025

-Instructor for Labor Economics, Boston University, Spring 2022, Spring 2023
+Instructor for Labor Economics, Boston University, 2022-2023